imagekit-samples/quickstart/angular/README.md

 authenticationEndpoint = 'http://localhost:3001/auth';
 ```

 Required parameters are `urlEndpoint` and `publicKey`.
-The `authenticationEndpoint` parameter is optional and only needed if you want to use the SDK for client-side file upload.
+The `authenticator` parameter is optional and only needed if you want to use the SDK for client-side file upload.

 You can get the value of [URL-endpoint](https://imagekit.io/dashboard#url-endpoints) from your ImageKit dashboard.
 API public key can be obtained from the [developer](https://imagekit.io/dashboard#developers) section in your ImageKit dashboard.